 Spanish/Latin American Faculty-Led Study Abroad.
-This seven week faculty-led study abroad in Costa Rica or Peru is a dynamic immersion program in the Spanish Language.
+This five-week faculty-led study abroad in Costa Rica or Peru is a dynamic immersion program in the Spanish Language.
 Students stay with host families while attending Spanish language classes at the host school.
-One four-hour Spanish or Latin American Study Orientation is required for all students participating in this program.
-All classes are offered in Spanish and students can earn up to 10 hours of credit in Spanish or Latin American Studies.
+One (1) hour Study Abroad Orientation (LAS 377) is required for all students participating in this program during the semester prior to departure.
+While in country, all classes are offered in Spanish and students can earn up to 10 hours of credit in Spanish or Latin American Studies.